 These scriptures are beautiful.
 They are words to live by, but let’s be real for a minute.
 When you are going through the worst moments of your bipolar journey, it is hard to stop and reflect on God’s truth.
 Sometimes the symptoms consume you, and you can’t focus on anything else.

-Those are the times it is important to have scripture tattooed on your heart.
-Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him, or don’t believe a loving God would allow such pain.
+Those are the times it is essential to have scripture tattooed on your heart.
+Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him or don’t believe a loving God would allow such pain.

 Jesus Christ is bigger than your uncertainties.
 Your anger does not diminish His love for you.
 Jesus welcomes those moments when you wrestle with your faith because that is when it grows bigger and wider and deeper.

 Don’t run away from Jesus when faced with the struggles and despair of bipolar.
-Instead, run toward Him and let Him comfort you like only He can.
+Instead, run toward Him and let Him comfort you as only He can.
 Harness the power of His perfect peace to carry you through the trials and tribulations of bipolar with faith, courage, and hope.

 Do you want to learn how to apply scripture and biblical principles to help you harness the courage, peace, and hope found in Jesus Christ alone?
 Subscribe to my email list.
 You won’t want to miss out on my weekly devotionals and latest blog posts jam-packed with helpful strategies that you can apply to your bipolar and faith journey.
 As an added bonus, you will receive a free download of my top five favorite bipolar disorder online resources.
 You won’t want to miss it.